-I have over fifteen years of experience working with adolescents and young adults who are struggling to manage their depression, self-esteem, anxiety, and mood disorders.
-My goal is to help adolescents regain balance in their lives, deepen their understanding of self and achieve a level of awareness that alleviates helplessness and creates choice and ultimate change.
+I have over twenty years of experience working with adolescents, young adults, and adults who are struggling to manage their depression, self-esteem, anxiety, and mood disorders.
+My goal is to help individuals regain balance in their lives, deepen their understanding of self and achieve a level of awareness that alleviates helplessness and creates choice and ultimate change.
 All the resources and healing potential you search for is innate and already exists within, sometimes we just need someone to help assist us in experiencing our fullness.

 Katie Rende, LCSW

 I am a Connecticut Licensed Clinical Social Worker.
 The majority of my career has focused on work with adults and adolescents.
 I graduated from Fordham University with my Masters in Social Work in 2012 and received my Bachelor’s degree in Psychology from SUNY Purchase College in 2006.
 I am most notably trained in Cognitive Behavioral Therapy and Motivational Interviewing and specialize in working with adults with Co-Occurring Disorders.
 I have worked extensively with individuals with mental illness in treatment for varied diagnoses including Depression, PTSD, Schizophrenia and Anxiety Disorders.
 I also possess a background in addiction counseling and have significant experience working with individuals and groups towards recovery.
 I have worked in both inpatient and outpatient settings and have substantial experience working in community health centers.
 My experience in community work includes supervision of other clinicians, seeing clients on an individual basis for therapy, group therapy work and Intensive Case Management.